 - Any valid agreement of the parties; and

 - Any other factor that the Court expressly finds to be just and equitable.

 Why would a Chicago spousal support attorney be needed to help determine alimony?

 Most importantly, Spousal support payments have historically been deductible to the payor and includable to the payee.
 With the changes to the Internal Revenue Code that were enacted by the federal government in 2017 and effective with Judgments of Dissolution of Marriages being entered in 2019 and beyond, maintenance is no longer deductible to the payor or includable to the payee.
-However, the Illinois legislature has not yet adjusted the Spousal support guidelines that were enacted under the presumption that maintenance was deductible to the payor and includable to the payee.
 No matter which side of the spousal support argument you are on, our Chicago spousal support attorneys will provide the proper guidance regarding maintenance calculations while ensuring your rights are protected with the ever-changing laws.

 How is spousal support determined in Illinois?

 Effective in 2015, Illinois implemented maintenance “guidelines”.
 First, it must be determined whether a spouse is a maintenance “candidate”, which is to say whether the spouse is entitled to maintenance.
 Second, it needs to be determined if the “guidelines” apply to the case at hand.
 Next, a determination as to the amount and duration of maintenance is calculated based on the specific facts of each spousal support case.